Advoca Health Ltd

 When you register for our Services, we collect:

-- Account Information: Your email address and name, provided by third-party authorisation services upon login.
-This is used for account management and essential communications from Advoca.
+- Account Information: Your email address and name, provided by Google or Apple authorisation services upon login.
+On Apple devices you have the option to remain anonymous and use a relay email address to hide your own — this does not prevent you from using all of Advoca’s features.
+These details are used for account management and essential communications from Advoca.

-- Optional Health and Personal Data: You can choose to provide additional personal data, including special category health data such as your health conditions and care status.
-This information is only used to help us understand our user base, tailor the application to you and to improve our Services.
+- Optional Health and Personal Data: You can choose to provide additional personal data, including sensitive health data such as your health conditions and ongoing investigations.
+This information is only used to help us understand our user base, tailor the application to you, and to improve our Services.

 We collect certain technical information about your device and how you use the App to ensure the proper functioning, security, and management of our Services.
-This may include information about your mobile device (e.g., operating system) and data related to your interactions with the App for purposes such as monitoring for violations of our terms, preventing fraud, and managing service performance.
+This may include technical information about your mobile device (e.g., operating system, IP address) and data related to your interactions with the App for purposes such as monitoring for managing service performance and identifying violation of our terms.
+This data is also used to analyse our user engagement so we can improve our services.

 (d) Anonymised Data

 With your separate and explicit consent, we process certain data in a fully anonymised form.
-Once anonymised, this data is no longer considered personal data under GDPR, meaning it cannot be used to identify you.
+Once anonymised, this data is no longer considered personal data under applicable law, meaning it cannot be used to identify you.

-3. How We Use Your Information (Purposes and Lawful Basis)
+3. How We Use Your Information (Purposes and Legal Basis)

 (a) To Provide Core Services